ESSENTIAL YACHT CREW GUIDES

 5. Make it easy to read (and avoid block colour)

 As you are applying for a professional role in a professional setting, your yachting CV should be clear and easy to read.
 Some colour is ok on a yacht CV, but we would advise that you avoid the latest trend of using block colour to attract attention.
-Instead use different font sizes and weights to differentiate between the different sections of your CV.
+Using bold colours will be a distraction from what matters the most, which is the content of your CV.
+In many cases printed CVs are still used during the hiring process and having coloured blocks not only wasted ink but can also make CV harder to read when printed in black and white.

 6. Double and triple spell check